vincent-hanlon/hyp-globodera/README.md

 ### Alignment plots for manual examination of FASTQ reads

+The jupyter notebook [manual_examination_alignment_plot_creation.ipynb](manual_examination_alignment_plot_creation.ipynb) creates a multi-page pdf with alignment plots for manual examination.
+The concept is that we have a short list of known/expected/germline/validated allele sequences for a locus in a FASTA file, and a larger FASTQ file of error-prone reads for the same locus.
+All inputs must be oriented the same way and trimmed so that they cover roughly the same part of the locus.
+Then, by aligning a FASTQ read against all the known alleles from the FASTA file, we can determine which allele the read most likely represents.
+Usually, any mismatches and gaps in the alignment will represent sequencing errors, so we will see them when we colour the plots by base quality.
+However, for some reads bearing rare or mutant alleles, the mismatches and gaps relative to the best-aligning known allele will be embedded in good base qualities (and will typically be longer, not linked to homopolymers, etc), indicating that we are finding real biological variation.

+Input FASTA files and an example fastq file can be found in the directory [manual_examination_inputs](manual_examination_inputs).

+The plotting routine is run like this:

+`generate_alignment_report('pallida.top6_alleles.fasta', 'pallida.example_alleles.fastq', 'output.pdf')`

 ### Nucleotide diversity calculation

-This simple script calculates the nucleotide diversity across genomic regions (BED file) from biallelic or multiallelic SNVs in an all-sites VCF (should include invariant sites).
+This [simple script](nucleotide_diversity_pi_from_pooled_vcf.py) calculates the nucleotide diversity across genomic regions (BED file) from biallelic or multiallelic SNVs in an all-sites VCF (should include invariant sites).
 The VCF must contain a single sample originating from a pool of individuals, under the assumption that there are many more individuals than reads.
 This way, every read is likely to represent a distinct individual.
 The script uses the allele depth field as a proxy for allele frequencies.